HugoTheDeveloper/task-manager/README.md

     SECRET_KEY = '{your secret key}' // Django secret key

-If you want to use PostgreSQL:
+If you want to use PostgreSql:

     DATABASE_URL = postgresql://{provider}://{user}:{password}@{host}:{port}/{db}